MicrosoftDocs/Edge-Enterprise-pr.pt-br/edgeenterprise/microsoft-edge-policies.md

   ### <a name="runallflashinallowmode"></a>RunAllFlashInAllowMode

-  #### <a name="extend-adobe-flash-content-setting-to-all-content-obsolete"></a>Estender a configuração de conteúdo do Adobe Flash para todo o conteúdo (obsoleta)
+  #### <a name="extend-adobe-flash-content-setting-to-all-content-obsolete"></a>Estender a configuração de conteúdo do Adobe Flash para todo o conteúdo (obsoleto)

-  >OBSOLETA: essa política está obsoleta e não funciona após a versão 87 do Microsoft Edge.
+  >OBSOLETO: essa política está obsoleta e não funciona após o Microsoft Edge 88.
   #### <a name="supported-versions"></a>Versões com suporte:

-  - No Windows e no macOS desde 77 até 87
+  - No Windows e no macOS desde 77 até 88

   #### <a name="description"></a>Descrição